awaregroup/IIALab/labs/Lab05.md

 ## Step 1 - Training a model

+In VSCode navigate to src\IoTLabs.MachineLearning and open the XGBoost_to_ONNX.py file, this will open a notebook style script.

+You can run cells of this notebook by pressing Shift+Enter, the output of each cell will appear in the right hand side of the code window.

+An explanation of each step of the script is as follows:

 1. Data importing with pandas
 	* We downloaded this data from the [UCI Dataset Depository](http://archive.ics.uci.edu/ml/datasets/Combined%20Cycle%20Power%20Plant)
 	* We import our dataset and ignore the column headers, normally we would keep the headers but in our case this will cause issues when exporting the model